delete-44/website/collections/_blog-posts/02-rails-tutorial.md

 For example, if you have a route declared as `get '/characters/:id', to: 'characters#show'` your application will recieve the `GET characters/1` HTTP request and navigate to the `characters` controller, looking for the `show` action.
 The parameters will include `id: '1'` as per the request.

 ## db/migrate
+Rails handles database creation a little differently to how I've seen it before (take this with a pinch of salt, I don't have a whole lot of past experience).
+Instead of writing a table in SQL and subsequently building relationships, in Rails you write incremental `migrations`.
+These are used to make minor adjustments to the database schema, with the idea that running through the migrations in order will fully regenerate the schema.

+Example migrations could be creating a table, or adding a column to an existing one.

 ## db/seeds
+This can be useful for development purposes - you can dictate a set of sample information that can be injected into your database so you have access to test data.

 ## test
+I mention this document purely to mention that convention prefers Test Driven Development.
+The Rails default is a gem called `minitest`, which creates this file, but as part of this guide we'll be switching over to use a gem called `rspec` instead.

+With either, test files are created for most pages you generate, including for models and controllers.
+You should write tests for the expected output of a method or action, which will then flag if you ever make a breaking change.

 ## Gemfile & Gemfile.lock
+I've mentioned 'Gems' a lot in this first chapter alone.
+Gems can be installed to your project and offer functionality.
+For example, `rspec` provides an alternative test suite to the default.
+The [Ruby Toolbox](https://www.ruby-toolbox.com/) is a very useful service for finding Gems as it includes statistics on usage & upkeep.

 # 4. Going Live
 # 5. Next Steps